GroupB8AWS/Project_final/README.md

 # Project_final

-In this project, a complete Machine Learning project is developed.
-Specifically, we have focused on analysing and studying a dataset that predicts whether a song will be a hit or not.
-To do this, we have implemented the steps in AWS:
+This project involves the development of a comprehensive Machine Learning pipeline.
+The main focus was on exploring and analyzing a dataset to predict whether a song will become a hit or not.
+The following steps were implemented using AWS:

-Step 1: We have created an instance in SageMaker of a Jupyter Notebook.
+Step 1: A SageMaker instance of Jupyter Notebook was created.

-Step 2: We created a bucket where we uploaded the dataset.
+Step 2: A bucket was set up to store the dataset.

-Step 3: Hemos vinculado en el notebook “data-preprocessing” el dataset que hemos subido en el paso 2 y hemos realizado el data preprocessing.
-Seguidamente, hemos hecho el train-test-validation split.
-Los ficheros generados los hemos guardado de vuelta en nuestro Bucket en S3
+Step 3: In the "data-preprocessing" notebook, we linked the dataset uploaded in step 2 and performed the necessary data preprocessing.
+This included a train-test-validation split, with the resulting files being saved back to our S3 bucket.

-Paso 4: hemos creado otro notebook en Jupyter llamado “model-deployment" donde importamos los datasets desde S3 a SageMaker creados en el paso anterior.
-Seguidamente, definimos un endpoint.
+Step 4: Another notebook was created called "model-deployment".
+Here, we imported the datasets from S3 to SageMaker and defined an endpoint.

-Paso 5: hemos creado una API para poder obtener los resultados de nuestras predicciones.
-Para poder utilizarla debemos definir una Lambda function que realizamos en el siguiente paso.
+Step 5: An API was created to obtain the prediction results.
+A Lambda function was defined in the next step to enable the use of this API.

-Paso 6: hemos creado una lambda function que permite crear un puente entre SageMaker y la API
+Step 6: A Lambda function was created to serve as a bridge between SageMaker and the API.

-Paso 7: hacemos deployment del modelo para poder lanzar las requests desde la API.
+Step 7: The model was deployed to allow for API requests to be launched.